What Credit Score Do I Need For a VA Mortgage?

-What Is The FICO Score I Need To Qualify For An FHA Mortgage?
+What Is The FICO Score I Need To Qualify For An VA Mortgage?

 You should know that the VA Lender’s Handbook, VA Pamphlet 26-7, does not instruct the lender as to the “acceptable to VA” credit score range needed to qualify for the loan.
 Instead, the VA leaves it up to the lender to establish minimum credit qualifying standards where FICO scores are concerned.

 That means you may need to shop around for a lender who is willing to work with your circumstances, especially if your FICO scores are below 640.
 Lower scores potentially mean higher interest rates and you’ll want to know whether or not making a downpayment on the VA mortgage might help you avoid a higher rate in cases where your FICO scores aren’t quite in line with lender standards for approving the mortgage.

 Putting money down on a zero-down loan is, in this context, a potential “compensating factor” that can offset a lower credit score range if your lender agrees.